coalton-lang/coalton/docs/intro-to-coalton.md

   (define num-df  5.0d0))
 ```

-One can leave off the suffix and just write `5.0`, which will be resolved depending on `cl:*read-default-float-format*`, which is typically `cl:single-float` (meaning unadorned floats will be single-precision).
+One can leave off the suffix and just write `5.0`, which will be resolved
+depending on the read-time value of `cl:*read-default-float-format*`.
+That
+variable is set to `cl:single-float` by default, meaning unadorned floats will
+be single-precision.

 Numbers implement the `Num` typeclass, which has methods `+`, `-`, `*`, and `fromInt`.

 ## Lists

-Coalton uses lisp lists under the hood.
+Coalton uses Lisp lists under the hood.
 Lists can be constructed with `make-list`.

 ```lisp
 (coalton-toplevel